Henry Ernest Atkins: Non-chess life

 Born in Leicester, Atkins was educated at Wyggeston Grammar School for Boys.
 In 1890, he went to Peterhouse, Cambridge, as a mathematical scholar.
-He was mathematical master at Northampton College from 1898 to 1902 and at the Wyggeston School from 1902 and 1909.
+He was a mathematical master at Northampton College from 1898 to 1902 and at the Wyggeston School from 1902 to 1909.
 He was then appointed principal of what later became Huddersfield New College in 1909, serving in that position until 1936.

 Atkins died on 31 January 1955 in Huddersfield, England.

 Chess career

 Atkins is considered by many to be Britain's most talented player ever.
 A schoolmaster who played chess only in his spare time, he nonetheless became one of the strongest amateur players.
 He made a deep study of the games of Wilhelm Steinitz, and modeled his play so closely on Steinitz's that he became known on the European continent as "der kleine Steinitz" ("the little Steinitz").

 Atkins learned chess from one of his brothers, and joined the Wyggeston School Chess Club at age 10.
 One of his sisters gave him a copy of Howard Staunton's treatise The Chess-Player's Handbook, which he closely studied.
-At 15, he joined the Leicester Chess Club and within two years was playing on first board.
+At the age of 15, he joined the Leicester Chess Club and within two years was playing on the first board.
 While in college, he also played on first board for Cambridge University.
 In four years playing for Cambridge he only lost one match game.

 Between 1895 and 1901, Atkins played in seven minor tournaments, winning four and finishing second or equal second in the others, and losing just 3 out of 70 games.
 These included the minor tournament at the great Hastings 1895 tournament, where he finished equal second, behind Géza Maróczy, and was awarded the Newnes Cup for the best result by a British amateur.
 At Bristol 1896, he yielded just one draw in nine games.
 At Southampton 1897, the Eighth British Amateur Championship, he scored an undefeated 8.5 points out of 10 possible, retaining his British amateur title.
 At Craigside 1899, he scored 7.5/10, behind Amos Burn (9/10).
 At Amsterdam 1899, an amateur tournament that was Atkins' first international appearance, he achieved a rare perfect score, winning all 15 games and finishing 4 points ahead of the second-place finisher.
 He scored 4/6, again finishing behind Burn (5/6), at Birmingham 1899.
 At Bath 1900, he scored 12.5/14, yielding just 3 draws in 14 games.
 At Llandudno 1901, a four-man double-round robin, Atkins was again bested by Burn, who scored 4.5/6 to Atkins' 3.5 points.
 Between 1896 and 1911, Atkins participated in the annual 10-board cable match between Britain and the United States every year except 1909.